allegro/blog/_posts/2021-04-09-python-logging.md

 ```

 And that's all.
 Now every log entry will contain `request-id` and `session-id` fields,
-which looks so nice in Kibana:
+what looks so nice in Kibana:

 ![kibana-example](/img/articles/2021-04-09-python-logging/kibana-clean.png)

 ## Extra Formatter

 If you use plain logging format, instead of Kibana + JSON formatter, then you may be interested in using
 `logextractx.formatter.ExtraFormatter`.
 Just add following in your formatter definition (DictConfig):

 ```python